chufanchen/UAI-AISTATS/README.md

 - Value of Prior Information: When prior information about the minimum degree of dynamics shift (\\( \beta \\)-separable shift) is available, provable sample efficiency gains are achievable.
 - HySRL's Effectiveness: The proposed HySRL algorithm, by first identifying the shifted region and then using a carefully designed hybrid exploration strategy, can effectively leverage shifted-dynamics offline data.
 - Avoidance of Negative Transfer: HySRL's problem-dependent sample complexity guarantees that it will perform at least as well as state-of-the-art pure online RL, thereby provably avoiding negative transfer.
-- Significant Gains for Sparse Shifts: When the dynamics shift impacts only a small portion of the state-action space (\\( |B| \ll SA \\)), HySRL provides significant sample efficiency improvements.
+- Significant Gains for Sparse Shifts: When the dynamics shift impacts only a small portion of the state-action space (\\( \vert B\vert  \ll SA \\)), HySRL provides significant sample efficiency improvements.
 - Practical Insights: The work provides theoretical foundations for understanding how to effectively incorporate source data in transfer RL, particularly for scenarios where domain variations are localized.

 ---